TumbleOwlee/opm/README.md

 ## Quickstart

-If you want to use these fixes, make sure you have followed the installation instruction of the OPM suite (see [Installation](http://www.goeker.org/opm/)).
-This will of course also install the original `opm` package.
-Afterwards you can simply override it with this version using the following command.
+If you want to use these fixes, make sure you have followed the installation instruction of the OPM suite (see [Installation](http://www.goeker.org/opm/)) to install the other dependencies.
+If you confirm the prompt with "ALL", it will of course also install the original `opm` package.
+But afterwards you can also simply override it with this version by installing it using the following command.
 ```r
 remotes::install_github("tumbleowlee/opm")
 ```